-- 1) As part of the general criteria, applicants must: - (1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; make an effort to study or continue studying the Japanese language prior to and after arriving in Japan. - (2) Be both mentally and physically healthy. - (3) Be willing and able to adapt to living and working in Japan, and be determined to responsibly complete their period of participation. - (4) Hold a Bachelor's degree or higher by the designated arrival date (applicants for the ALT position may alternatively hold a certification of completion of a 3-year course to teach at primary/elementary or secondary schools or obtain such qualification(s) by the designated arrival date). - (5) Be a national (not just a permanent resident) of the country where the recruitment and selection procedures take place by the time they submit their application form.
-Furthermore, those who possess Japanese nationality must have submitted their applications to renounce their Japanese nationality before the Reply Form submission deadline.
-4 Applicants who possess multiple responsible for the payment of any obligatory home country taxes.
+(1) As part of the general criteria, applicants must:

+1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; and make an effort to study or continue studying the Japanese language prior to and after arriving in Japan.

+2) Be both mentally and physically healthy.

+3) Be willing and able to adapt to living and working in Japan, and be determined to responsibly complete their period of participation.

+4) Hold a Bachelor's degree or higher by the designated arrival date (applicants for the ALT position may alternatively hold a certification of completion of a 3-year course to teach at primary/elementary or secondary schools or obtain said qualification(s) by the designated arrival date).

+5) Be a national (not just a permanent resident) of the country where the recruitment and selection procedures take place by the time they submit their application form.
+Furthermore, those who possess Japanese nationality must have submitted their applications to renounce their country are not necessarily exempt from tax obligations in their home countries.
+It is the responsibility of individual participants to clarify such obligations prior to their departure for Japan.
+Each participant is responsible for the payment of any obligatory home country taxes.

+Japanese nationality before the Reply Form submission deadline.
+Applicants who possess multiple nationalities with countries other than Japan may only apply as a national of one of those countries.

+6) Be adept in contemporary standard pronunciation, rhythm, and intonation in the designated language and possess excellent language ability that can be applied accurately and appropriately, as well as have the ability to form sentences in a comprehensive and logical manner.

+7) Not have participated on the Programme since the 2022 JET Programme year (inclusive of March 2022 arrivals) or have participated on the Programme for more than 6 years in total.

+8) Not have declined a position on the Programme after receiving notification of placement in the previous JET Programme year (excluding cases where it is accepted that the participant had a valid, inevitable reason for withdrawing).

+9) Not have resided in Japan for 6 or more consecutive years in total since 2015 by the time they submit their application form.

+10) Have a desire to proactively maintain relations with Japan, even after completion of the Programme.

+11) Concerning entry into Japan for participation on the Programme, agree to reside in Japan under the status of residence stipulated in Article 2-2 of the Immigration Control and Refugee Recognition Act.
+However, this does not apply to special permanent residents as defined in Article 3 of the Special Act on the Immigration Control of, inter alia, those who have lost Japanese Nationality pursuant to the Treaty of Peace with Japan.

+12) Be willing to comply with all Japanese laws.

+13) Not possess a record of crimes which would render them inappropriate for participation in the Programme (e.g., DUI (driving under the influence of alcohol and/or drugs), narcotics and other drug-related offenses, sexual offenses, crimes involving children, etc).

+14) Applicants with a suspended jail term must have finished their period of probation by the time they submit their application form.

-4 Applicants with Japanese ancestry may unknowingly possess Japanese citizenship, due to being registered on their grandparents' or other relatives' family registry.
+&lt;sup>3 Applicants with Japanese ancestry may unknowingly possess Japanese citizenship, due to being registered on their grandparents' or other relatives' family registry.
 Please be sure to check with your family (parents, grandparents, or other relatives) about whether or not you possess Japanese citizenship.